memfault/interrupt/_drafts/unittests-cpputest.md

 ## Final Thoughts

-Unit testing was something that a co-worker of mine of mine suggested to me 4 years ago when writing a complicated raw flash storage to filesystem migration for our firmware.
-After having spent a month doing the **1.** Write Code, **2.**
-Setup hardware, **3.** Test, cycle, which took **10 minutes** each iteration, I invested 2 days writing a unit test and was able to shrink the test cycle down to **2 seconds**.
+Unit testing was something that a co-worker of mine suggested to me 4 years ago when writing a complicated raw flash storage to filesystem migration for our firmware.
+After having spent a month doing cycling between the **1.** Write Code, **2.** Setup hardware, **3.** Test, which took **10 minutes** each iteration, I invested 2 days writing a unit test and was able to shrink the test cycle down to **2 seconds**.
 The rest of the project took 2 days.

 Everyone has a moment where unit testing finally clicks for them and this was mine.